gemmaellis16/yoga-project/README.md

 #### * Colour Scheme

- * The main colour is peach (rgba(235, 131, 46, 0.548)) for the background, footer, tables and text boxes.
+ * The main colour is a pink/peach colour (rgba(235, 131, 46, 0.548)) for the background, footer is rgba(236, 151, 93, 0.6), tables and text boxes are rgba(245, 94, 24, 0.582).
+ The idea is that the colours compliment the main image on the homepage to give the user a feeling of warmth and a relaxed feel typically like you would feel in a yoga class.

 #### * Typography